therealchjones/mffer/docs/mff.md

 assumptions, but where explicitly made we attempt to test those assumptions at the time of import or processing.
 Additionally, to ensure both transparency and fidelity, we report those assumptions in this section.

+#### Asset and AssetBundle Files

+-   still need to deal with IsArray yes
+-   what about other types nodes?
+-   TypeTree level 0 - Base, "MonoBehaviour"
+-   1 - m_GameObject - PPtr<GameObject>
+-   Some nodes with children can be "leafs", like those with Type == "string" but children Array, size, char an array is a level beneath the node it's named for (and is the only child), with size and data beneath that probably write a generic object.WriteJson => object.ToString() for leafs
+-   Figure out how to deal with DynamicAssetArray type and whether the included DynamicAssets are
+-   Okay, dynamic asset array is (probably?) made up of multiple DynamicAssets in the TypeTree
+-   Assumptions are tested via the AssetFileTest class

 #### Roster & Character model